 Changes to Vehicle Excise Duty

-In addition to the changes in BIK taxes, the Government is also introducing new rates of Vehicle Excise Duty (car tax).
-From 1 April 2020, the cost of VED on individual cars will range from £nil to £2,135.
+In addition to the changes in BIK taxes, the Government has also introduced new rates of Vehicle Excise Duty (car tax).
+From 1 April 2020, the cost of VED on individual cars will range from £nil to £2,245.
 This is due to a new method of testing called the Worldwide Harmonised Light Vehicles Test Procedure (WLTP) which more accurately evaluates a vehicle’s fuel consumption (mpg), driving range and CO2 emissions.

 An example of how this could affect cars with a list price of £140,000 is shown below: